robmcmullen/omnivore/docs/overview.rst

 Basic Enthought Framework
 =========================

-Peppy2 uses the Enthought framework to provide multi-window, multi-frame user interface.
+Omnimon uses the Enthought framework to provide multi-window, multi-frame user interface.
 Enthought uses `Traits
 <http://code.enthought.com/projects/traits/>`_ which provide python with typed
 instance attributes of a class.
 Traits are defined as class attributes, but